davidearl/webauthn/README.md

 due course, biometrics such as fingerprints, that support the protocol.
-[Google announced a pair of compatible hardware keys recently too](https://www.cnet.com/news/google-made-the-titan-key-to-toughen-up-your-online-security/), but I don't have one yet to test code this with.
+[Google announced a pair of compatible hardware keys recently too](https://www.cnet.com/news/google-made-the-titan-key-to-toughen-up-your-online-security/), but I don't have one yet to test code this with (6 Nov 2018: on order).

 Webauthn was [announced for Firefox 60](https://blog.mozilla.org/blog/2018/05/09/firefox-gets-down-to-business-and-its-personal/)